AntonSol919/linkspace/index.md

 ### Can I buy with crypto?
 Why not use crypto to do X, Y, Z ?

-Linkspace is easy to integrate with blockchains (or even create a new blockchain).
+Linkspace is easy to integrate with blockchains (or can be use to create new blockchains).
-You are free to build don'g it as you wish (MPL-2.0 license).
+You are free to build on it as you wish (MPL-2.0 license).
-However, in an effort to put food on the table and pay taxes I prefer fiat money.
+However, in an effort to put food on the table and pay taxes I prefer fiat money and a micro transactions save a lot of trouble w.r.t. identification if you lose the private key.
-Additionally, 1 cent transactions save a lot of trouble w.r.t. identification if you lose the private key.
+Other top level authorities set their own price and how to pay it.

-## Claim a name
+## Claim a name{#claim}

 This currently requires a some work.
 To make a :free claim get the git repository, install rust and: